 Although this species is in the grouper snapper complex, it is a temperate species and landings are primarily from state waters.
-In federal waters they are caught on shallow (<~100 Ft.) reef and rock out cropping habitat.
+In federal waters they are caught on shallow ($<\sim 100$ Ft.) reef and rock out cropping habitat when temperatures fall below about 10° C.